bindreams/scribe-cli/README.md

 # Scribe OCR (CLI)
-This is a CLI interface for [Scribe OCR](https://github.com/scribeocr/scribeocr) which allows you to scan a single document on the command line.
+This is a barebones CLI interface for [Scribe OCR](https://github.com/scribeocr/scribeocr) which allows you to scan a single document on the command line without starting a server or using a website.
+The implementation uses the [Scribe.js](https://github.com/scribeocr/scribe.js) backend.

 On Linux, you can install and run the script directly:
 ```bash